alex7kom/node-steam-tradeoffers/README.md

 Loads your inventory for the given app and context.
 For example, use 440 and 2 for TF2 and 570 and 2 for Dota 2.
 The second argument to `callback` will be an array of item objects in case of success.

-## loadMyInventory(partnerSteamId, appid, contextid, callback)
+## loadPartnerInventory(partnerSteamId, appid, contextid, callback)

 Loads your partner inventory for the given app and context.

 ## makeOffer(partnerSteamId, message, itemsFromMe, itemsFromThem[, callback])

-Makes a trade offer to the partner. `itemsFromMe` are the items you will lose in the trade. `itemsFromThem` are the items you will receive in the trade. `itemsFromMe` and `itemsFromThem` both are arrays of item objects, that look like this:
+Makes a trade offer to the partner. `itemsFromMe` are the items you will lose in the trade. `itemsFromThem` are the items you will receive in the trade. `itemsFromMe` and `itemsFromThem` both are arrays of item objects that look like this:

 ```json
 {